 Recent projects include exploring the effects of training and brain-stimulation on working memory and attention, to using EEG to measure the effects of grouping on working memory capacity.

-Blumberg, E.J., Peterson, M.S., & Parasuraman, R. (2015, in press) Enhancing Multiple Object Tracking Performance with Transcranial Direct Current Stimulation; A Causal Role for the Anterior Intraparietal Sulcus.
+Blumberg, E.J., Peterson, M.S., & Parasuraman, R. (2015) Enhancing Multiple Object Tracking Performance with Transcranial Direct Current Stimulation; A Causal Role for the Anterior Intraparietal Sulcus.
 Frontiers in Systems Neuroscience

 Blumberg, E. J., Foroughi, C. K, Scheldrup, M. R., Peterson, M. S., Boehm-Davis, D. A., & Parasuraman, R (2015, in press) Reducing the Disruptive Effects of Interruptions with Noninvasive Brain Stimulation.
 Human Factors

 Azarian, S.B., Esser, E., & Peterson, M.S.
 (2015).
 Watch out!
 Directional threat-related postures cue attention and the eyes.
 Cognition and Emotion

 * supervised graduate students

 underline = students and post-docs under my supervision